Andreas Grün

 Five movements for string quartet

-For it is not so
+But since that is not so

 8 min.